-With more people working from home and the price of gas, cars are sitting for periods without use.
+With more people working from home and the high gas price, cars are sitting for long periods without use.
 While this is great for your wallet, it is not so good for the battery.
-Here we look at how long a car can sit before the battery dies, what to do to keep the battery charged and why the battery dies when not used.

 Driving the vehicle for short distances of 10 to 20 minutes isn’t better than idling the car.

 Short trips still shorten the battery life because the alternator needs a longer drive time to do its job sufficiently.